kouroshsalahshoor/Microservices/README.md

 ---
 ##
-* microservices with Web API
+* microservices with RabbitMQ & Web API
 * AuthApi with jwt token & roles (Single Sign On)
 * Blazor Wasm